mitzey234/NotVeryLocalAdmin/README.md

 Current versions of the project are packed using [pkg](https://www.npmjs.com/package/pkg) and released on the github.
 There's a version for linux, windows, and macOS (if for some reason you manage to get a Dedi on a f***ing mac don't ask).

 Using all these is simple, you just need to run the executable and it will search the current working directory for the config file.
+Alternatively you can start the program with a config file argument to override this part of the program.
+Usage: `./NotVeryLocalAdmin -config <config.json path here>`

 For gods sake, once again, please make sure you've CD'ed to the correct folder, otherwise you'll have errors and log files showing up places you don't want them..